halowe94/hlowe-portofolio/README.md

-# Homework2
+# hlowe-portofolio
-This contains my index, portfolio, contact info, and css files for my homework
+This contains my index, portfolio of my work, and contact info input.